discolabs/disco_app/README.md

 If you're writing resource metafields for your models via the Shopify API, you can include `DiscoApp::Concerns::HasMetafields` to gain access to a convenient `write_metafields` method.
-Just make sure that `SHOPIFY_API_CLASS` is defined on your class and away you go:
+Just make sure that `SHOPIFY_API_CLASS` is defined on your class, that you're calling the method in an API context, and away you
+go:

 ```
 class Product < ActiveRecord::Base